Ever heard of Kimberly, Oregon? It's okay if you haven't, the population is currently 0, with 150 people within a 10 mile radius.

 The gal next to me is Julie (34, she wanted to be a fighter pilot when she grew up, but the recruiter told her, "If you do that you likely won't have a family." so instead she chose to be a wife and mom. (good choice :)) Julie loves fishing and tacos)

-The girls are Olivia (9, she wants to be an adventurer and horse trainer when she grows up, she loves fishing and tacos) and Millie (6, she wants to be a rock star when she grows up because they can do everything, she loves to adventure and horses as well, oh and of course she also loves fishing and tacos).
+The girls are Olivia (9, she wants to be an adventurer and horse trainer when she grows up, she loves fishing and tacos) and Millie (6, she wants to be a farmer when she grows up, she loves to adventure and horses as well, oh and of course she also loves fishing and tacos).

 Kimberly has been a part of my family for five generations since my Great-Grandpa Patrick purchased the land we live on in 1949.
 Along with my Grandpa Tom they brought thousands of sheep here and raised sheep here for two decades before switching to cattle.